ZDF-Hitparade

-The ZDF-Hitparade, or Hitparade for short, by German TV channel ZDF, was one of the most popular and most well-known music television series presenting mostly German Schlager.
+The ZDF-Hitparade, or Hitparade for short, is a German television series presenting mostly Schlager music.
 From 1969 to 1984 the presenter was Dieter Thomas Heck.
 The last show was aired on 16 December 2000.

 History

 The music show was developed by Truck Branss and Dieter Thomas Heck and first broadcast on January 18, 1969.
 The original theme song was written in 1968 by James Last and remained a hallmark of the show until the last show of host Dieter Thomas Heck on December 15, 1984.

 The first host was Dieter Thomas Heck, who presented once a month on Saturday at 7:30 pm.
 Various performers sang their current songs, predominantly Schlager.
 Whereas the first show was produced in the studio, subsequent events were live.
 Heck was replaced by Viktor Worms in 1985, who was then succeeded by Uwe Hübner in 1990.
 The programme's cancellation was announced in October 2000, with the last episode airing on 16 December 2000.